Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 After initializing values, we are doing (present continues?) two important steps.
 At first, we want to go through the selected pegs and compare their values and positions with the generate code.
 If there are any, we need to remove them from `Maps` because we don't want them in the next step of calculations.
 We also need to count those pegs which position and values are the same, in order to show the hints circles as a matching values (styled as black pegs).
 Notice, that in order to loop through `Map` objects, we need to use the `for (let [key, value] of pegs) {}` syntax.

-In the second pass, we need to find all of the selected pegs which are anywhere in the code and mark them later on with a white color.
+In the second pass, we need to find all of the selected pegs which are anywhere in the code and mark them later with a white color.
 To do that I used the simple implementation of the `keyOf` function, which returns either `-1` or a key of a found item.

+I have to admit that the above algorithm wasn't invented(?) by me.
+I found this [really interesting discussion][stack] and applied those findings to my game.

 {% highlight js %}